-Questions concerning the relationship between art and society have generated various theoretical and critical approaches, as the result of different, sometimes conflicting, concepts about how "society" is constituted and the production of art in such contexts.
-These social studies of art - in contrast to critical and analytic work that emphasizes aesthetic issues or the concerns of individual artists - will provide the primary readings for this course, but we will also view and discuss (visual) artworks that invite a socially informed critique.
+Questions concerning the relationship between art and society have generated various theoretical and critical approaches, as the result of different, sometimes conflicting, concepts about how twentieth century, this course deals with "society" is constituted and the production of art in such contexts.
+These social studies of art - in contrast to critical and analytic work that emphasizes aesthetic issues or the concerns of individual artists course, but we will also view and discuss (visual) artworks that invite a socially informed critique.
 We will begin by reading two contrasting views on the social production of art (Janet Wolff, Howard Becker), as well as writings that deal broadly with the relationship between contemporary artistic practices and social, economic and cultural developments (e.g., Cornel West).
 We will then consider texts that concentrate on specific implications of these issues.
-Among the topics that will be discussed are: social class and the distinction between high and low culture (e.g., Pierre Bourdieu); gender and feminist art (e.g., Linda Nochlin); race, sexuality, and cultural identity (e.g., Kobena Mercer); and the relationship between artistic practices and social change (e.g., Douglas Crimp).
+Among the topics that will be discussed are: social class and the distinction between high and low culture adolescence.
+We will consider myriad ways (e.g., Pierre Bourdieu); gender and feminist art (e.g., Linda Nochlin); race, sexuality, and cultural identity (e.g., Kobena Mercer); and the relationship between artistic practices and social change (e.g., Douglas Crimp).

-hour and 20 minutes.
+Class meets twice a week for one hour and 20 minutes.
 Enrollment is limited to 25.